-In a no-deal scenario, the export of dual-use goods will become subject to licensing controls.
+In a no deal, the export of dual-use goods from the EU to the bailiwick will become subject to licensing controls.
+This will mean that dual-use goods moving from the EU to the Bailiwick will newly require licences.
 The EU have a General Export Authorisation but the Bailiwick is not currently included on that list.
-The Government of Guernsey is pursuing the inclusion of the bailiwick on this list but due to the legislative processes of the EU this is unlikely to happen prior to Brexit.
-This means that EU companies would need individual licences to export dual-use items to Guernsey.
+The States of Guernsey is continuing to pursue the inclusion of the Bailiwick on this list.
+This means that EU companies would need individual licences to export dual-use items to the Bailiwick.
 This could lead to delays and additional costs to the importers of those items into the Bailiwick.

 Businesses are strongly advised to research whether the goods that they import or export are categorised as dual-use within the definitions of Annex I to the Dual-use Regulation (where imported, the suppliers of these goods should know if they are categorised as dual-use).
 If goods are found to be dual-use consideration should be given to how the changes highlighted above might affect the ability to import or export these goods.
+PARTICULAR ATTENTION SHOULD BE GIVEN TO DUAL-USE GOODS SOURCED FROM THE EU.

-16. Further information
+17. Further information